 OP 1.
 Where appropriate, based on the national context,

-OP1.1. to strengthen their leadership, commitment and support in promoting quality and sustainable local production of medicines and other health technologies;
+OP1.1. to strengthen their leadership, commitment and support in promoting [to establish and strengthen; Bangladesh add] [the high; USA add] quality and sustainable local production of medicines and other health technologies;

-OP1.2. to align the national policies and/or strategies related to local production with regional policies and/or strategies, and leverage on regional economic integration to expand access to markets and enhance sustainability of local production;
+OP1.2. to align [their; USA add] national [and regional; USA add] policies and[/or; USA delete] strategies related to local production [with regional policies and/or strategies; USA delete], and leverage [on; USA delete] regional economic integration [and coordination platforms to agree upon support for products with sizeable regional demand; USA add] to expand access to markets and enhance sustainability of local production;

-OP1.3. to develop evidence-based holistic national policies, strategies and plans of action in collaboration with stakeholders for strengthening local production of medicines and other health technologies;
+OP1.3. to develop evidence-based holistic national policies, strategies and plans of action in collaboration with stakeholders for strengthening [the; USA add] local production of [quality-assured; USA add] medicines and other health technologies;

-OP1.4. to explore the mechanism to establish a national/regional pooled fund to ensure sustainable support for the implementation of the national/regional strategies for local production;
+OP1.4. to explore the mechanism to establish a national/regional pooled fund to ensure sustainable support for the implementation of the national/regional strategies for local production; [USA question on OP1.4; Norway suggest to integrate into OP1.3; EU delete OP1.4]

 OP1.5. to enhance inter-ministerial policy coherence and to create incentives and an enabling business environment for local production to be quality-assured and sustainable;

-OP1.6. to apply a holistic approach in strengthening local production by considering, for example, regulatory systems strengthening, access to sustainable and affordable financing, development of skilled human resources, access to technology for production and needs-based innovation;
+OP1.6. to apply a holistic approach in strengthening local production by considering, for example, regulatory systems strengthening, access to sustainable and affordable financing, development of skilled human resources, access to technology for production and needs-based innovation [on voluntary and mutually agreed terms [and/or in line with international and multi-lateral frameworks; Bangladesh add]; the aggregation of national and regional demand; appropriate incentives for private-sector investment [South Africa question on private-sector investment]; and procurement decisions based on quality and not only lowest cost, particularly in the context of achieving universal health coverage; USA add]; [Norway add text later]

-OP1.7. to engage in global, regional and subregional networks related to promoting quality and sustainable local production, and to further enhance multi-stakeholder collaboration;
+OP1.7. to engage in global, regional and subregional networks related to promoting [high; USA add] quality and sustainable local production, and to further enhance multi-stakeholder collaboration;

-OP1.8. to further engage in North–South and South–South development cooperation, partnerships and networks to build and improve transfer of technology related to health innovation on mutually-agreed terms and/or in line with international frameworks;
+OP1.8. to further engage in North–South and South–South development cooperation, partnerships and networks to build and improve transfer of technology related to health innovation [on mutually-agreed terms and/or in line with international [and multi-lateral; Bangladesh add] frameworks; Canada add]

-OP1.9. to promote sustainable local production of knowledge-based traditional medicines as alternative source of medicines especially through research and manufacturing of local herbal medicines;
+OP1.9. to promote [sustainable; Canada add] local production of [knowledge-based; Canada add; Bangladesh question; Secretariat will check the language used] traditional medicines as alternative source of medicines especially through research and manufacturing of local herbal medicines; [USA, EU delete OP1.9; Ethiopia retain OP1.9]

+[OP1.10.
+To use the flexibilities provided in the TRIPS Agreement in order to promote local production, generic competition and access to medicines.; Argentina add; USA reserve]

 Request the Director General:

+[OP2bis.
+To continue to support Member States by strengthening actions related to WHA61.21 and WHA66.22; Argentina add]

-OP2.1. to strengthen the WHO’s role in providing leadership and direction in promoting quality and sustainable local production of medicines and other health technologies by using a holistic approach;
+OP2.1. to strengthen the WHO’s role in providing leadership and direction in promoting [the strategic use of high; USA add] quality and sustainable local production of medicines and other health technologies by using a holistic approach;

-OP2.2. to raise awareness of the importance of quality and sustainable local production of medicines and other health technologies in improving access;
+OP2.2. to raise awareness of the [potential; USA add] importance of [the high; USA add] quality and sustainable local production of medicines and other health technologies in improving access[, when used strategically in appropriate contexts; USA add];

-OP2.3. to continue to support Member States upon their request in promoting quality and sustainable local production of medicines and other health technologies, including, as appropriate, by:
+OP2.3. to continue to support Member States upon their request in promoting [the high; USA add] quality and sustainable local production of [active pharmaceutical ingredients,; USA add] medicines and other health technologies, including, as appropriate, by: